 CORPORATE SUSTAINABILITY COMMITMENTS

-To more fully understand the role of producers in implementing commitments, researchers asked:
+To more fully understand the role of corporate sustainability implementing commitments in improved conservation behavior, researchers asked:

 How do companies, through supply chain sustainability commitments and related initiatives, motivate producers to change management and production practices to more sustainable operations?